Combined Bachelor's/Master's Programs

-In addition to flat-rate tuition, students admitted to the five-year pathway enjoy continued access to many of the benefits and services available to undergraduates, including:
+In addition to flat-rate tuition, you enjoy continued access to many of the benefits and services available to undergraduates, including:

 - Access to athletic and recreational facilities

 - Ability to remain active in student clubs and organizations

 - Access to health care and counseling services

 - Specialized career services